dmbarbour/wikilon/docs/NetworkModel.md

 Wikilon will host a set of abstract virtual machines, which I'm calling AVMs.

 Each AVM has a user-defined [state](StateModels.md) and a step function typically bound to a [dictionary](BranchingDictionary.md) for live programming.
 AVMs and their state are *purely functional*.
 While AVMs lack internal concurrency, they should support reasonable levels for internal parallelism.
 Hierarchical AVMs should be entirely feasible, i.e. modeling a larger AVM in terms of simulating smaller ones with a purely functional network.
-However, the main idea with AVMs is that they should support scalable, concurrent, distributed implementations, and maybe even compile down to Docker apps or Unikernels!
+However, the main idea with AVMs is that they should support scalable, concurrent, distributed implementations.

+For a while, AVMs will primarily be hosted by Wikilon instances.
+But, long term, I would like to develop a feature to compile a set of AVMs into a unikernel, system process, Docker app, etc..

-Modeling effects ultimately falls to this network layer.
+Modeling effects ultimately falls to the network layer.
 Some machines will provide adapters to outside resources (Redis, S3, AMQP, web services, printers, clocks, etc.), and AVMs can access those through the communications layer.
 In this sense, AVMs are perhaps similar to actors model.
 But AVMs are more constrained than actors.
 Significantly, AVMs generally cannot directly create new AVMs (there is no ether), and communications between AVMs will have enough structure to simplify reasoning about whole-system behavior.

 Wikilon will provide an AVM-facing API in addition to a web-facing API.